Nefomemes/gamestats/README.md

 # BLThunderstorm
 BLThunderstorm is an unofficial dashboard and stats-tracking site for Battlelog games.

+BLThunderstorm is still work in progress and not production-ready.

 ## Why the name?
 'BLThunderstorm' is just a codename.
 I haven't thought of a great name for this project yet.